 - Prepare healthcare professionals who demonstrate the understanding of human resource management, staff training and development, community program development, and marketing.

 In order to meet the Program Objectives, students are assessed throughout the program on their abilities to meet the following Program Learning Outcomes:

-- Interpret and apply legal theories, ethical principles, accreditation, and regulatory requirements necessary for risk management, safety, and quality programs and initiatives across the healthcare continuum.
+- Interpret and apply legal and ethical principles across the healthcare continuum.

-- Demonstrate an understanding of diverse cultures and belief systems and recognize diverse healthcare needs of varied communities.
+- Identify competencies relating to diverse cultures and recognize healthcare disparities of communities.